Muhammad-Maaz-Habib/Sentiment_Analysis_Online/README.md

 ## Configuration
 - **File Path**: The results are saved to `C:\Users\admin\Desktop\AiTEC\Pdf_reader_python.xlsx`.
 Modify the `file_path` variable in the script to change the location or filename.
-- **Sentiment Analysis**: The script uses VADER (Valence Aware Dictionary and sEntiment Reasoner) for sentiment analysis.
+- **Sentiment Analysis**: The script uses VADER (Valence Aware Dictionary and sentiment Reasoner) for sentiment analysis.
 Ensure you have the `vaderSentiment` library installed.

 ## Contributing
 Feel free to open issues or submit pull requests for improvements.
 Please ensure your contributions adhere to the project's coding standards and provide clear documentation for any changes.